Get free weekly resources from us!

 Read aloud Proverbs 31:26, 30.

-Say: The Bible tells us we should listen to our mothers because when our mothers respect God, their words are wise.
+Say: The Bible tells us to listen to our mothers because when our mothers respect God, their words are wise.
 Wise words or good advice are sometimes called “pearls of wisdom.”

 Ask: